title: "The Road Less Taken: Why I Replaced Business Books with Poetry" date: 2025-12-04 author: David Sanker

 AI Summary

-Key facts: - The author transitioned from business books to poetry during a stressful legal career phase, inspired by Robert Frost. - Poetry's succinctness influences business communication, as exemplified by Emily Dickinson. - Coaching methods evolved to integrate non-linear, poetic approaches to life and career planning.
+Key facts: - The author transitioned from business books to poetry during a stressful legal career phase, finding in verse a more honest reckoning with professional purpose. - Emily Dickinson's compression and precision inform communication across legal, technical, and coaching contexts. - Coaching methods evolved to embrace non-linear, poetic approaches to career and identity — treating pivots as accumulating meaning rather than evidence of drift.

-Related topics: career transition, emotional intelligence, creative leadership, business communication, innovation, lateral thinking, poetry in business, coaching strategies.
+Related topics: career transition, emotional intelligence, creative leadership, business communication, lateral thinking, poetry in business, coaching strategies, professional identity.